OfficeDev/teams-toolkit/packages/vscode-extension/README.md

 - Depending on your permission, you can send your app to the admin portal directly, or manually submit the app package file to your admin to check.
 - Once your app is approved by your admin, you can see it under "Built for your org" section in Teams Apps.

-read more on [publishing](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/publish) Teams apps.
+Read more on [publishing](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/publish) Teams apps.

 ## Explore Code Samples